OFFIS-DAI/Mango.jl/paper/paper.md

 ```

 When an incoming message is addressed at an agent, its container will call the `handle_message` function for it.
-Using Julias multiple dispatch, we can define a new `handle_message` method for our agent.
+Using Julia's multiple dispatch, we can define a new `handle_message` method for our agent.

 ```julia
 # Override the default handle_message function for ping pong agents